tenzap/exif-thumbnail-adder/README.md

 ## Contribute
 - You are very welcome to contribute to the project either by translating, testing, reporting bugs, developing, creating pull requests with fixes and features.
 - Suggestions for contribution
-    - If you have a google developer account, you may contact me to see how you could publish the app to the play store
+    - Help to ship the app on Google Play: either support financially by donating some money so that I can pay the 25 USD fee to have a Google developer account, or if you have a Google developer account you may contact me to see how you could publish the app to the play store.
     - Translation
         - through [crowdin project page](https://crowdin.com/project/exif-thumbnail-adder).
 If you want a language that is not listed on crowdin, please ask for it so that I make it available.
         - or translate the following files and submit a pull request/issue with the translated files